+• Systematic error

+Systematic error is something in the experiment that always throws off the data in the exact same way.
+In this experiment a problem like decreased battery level may result in consistently lower speeds.

+• Random error

-- Systematic error is something in the experiment that always throws off the data in the exact same way.
-Some examples of systematic errors are a dead battery, improperly connected components, or a defective motor. - Random error is caused by small factors that constantly change and affect the experimental results.
-In this experiment, random error may be caused by inconsistent starting points, imprecise measuring procedures, or a fluctuating battery level. - Friction works to slow your robot.
+Random error is caused by small factors that constantly change and affect the experimental results.
+In this experiment, random error may be caused by too much friction, slippage, test surface, varying starting points, sloppy measuring procedures, or battery level.

+Friction

+While moving, friction works to slow your robot.
 Robots with higher speeds not only encounter more friction from the ground, but in our case, they also have less torque due to their lower gear ratios.
-Less torque means that the robot is less able to push itself along, and will consequently suffer a greater speed loss. - Wheel Slippage occurs at higher speeds or during acceleration, at which point wheels are more likely to slip relative to the ground.
+Less torque means that the robot is less able to push itself along, and will consequently suffer a greater speed loss.

+Wheel Slippage

+At higher speeds or during acceleration, wheels are more likely to slip relative to the ground.
 This results in a shorter distance being traveled.
-Often, wheels will slip unevenly on different sides of the robot, making the robot move along a curve rather than a straight line, which makes it difficult to measure how far it's gone. - Acceleration Time is the amount of time the robot requires to reach its maximum speed.
-When calculating average speed, experiments must keep in mind that the robot needs time to accelerate to its actual top speed.
+Often, wheels will slip unevenly on different sides of the robot, making the robot move along a curve rather than a straight line, which makes it difficult to measure how far it's gone.

+Acceleration time

+An average speed is calculated, but in truth, the robot needs time to accelerate to its actual top speed.
 With lower torque conditions, this time becomes significantly larger, and the average speed suffers.

-This investigation includes worksheets where students can capture data and write conclusions.
-The figures below are examples of graphical analysis of the data in Microsoft Excel.
+This unit includes a worksheet where students capture data and write conclusions; on the following pages you will find the answer key for the worksheet.

+"Wheel Size Matters" Answer Key

+Red = exact answers Magenta = sample answers

-Condition (Wheel Size) TIME (seconds)
+CONDITION (Wheel Size TIME (seconds)

-1 2 3 4 5 Average Time (in/sec)
+1 2 3 4 5 Average Time (in./sec.)

-1 (small) Diameter = in.
+1 (small) Diameter= in.
 2.87 2.94 3.03 2.91 2.97 2.94 24.5

-2 (medium) Diameter = in.
+2 (medium) Diameter= in.

-3 (large Diameter = in.
+3 (large) Diameter= in.